Medical resident work hours: Proposed methods of reducing workloads

 The most commonly proposed method is regulation of working hours, but this is ineffective if regulations are ignored.
 Whistle-blower protection laws, protecting residents who report violations of working-hour regulations from losing their residencies and thus their route to professional accreditation, have been proposed.

 Increasing the bargaining power of residents has been proposed, on the argument that they would then choose the best training programs.
 The 2002 Jung v.
 Association of American Medical Colleges anti-trust case sought more freedom for medical residents to negotiate working conditions.
 In order to obtain accreditation as doctors, American medical residents are required to enter into a contract to accept whatever residency position they are assigned; they are then matched to a job by the AAMC and told what the working conditions and pay are.
 The plaintiffs allege that this is an anti-competitive practice, and that the defendants artificially limit the number of resident positions available.
-The suit had some early success, but failed when the U.S. Congress enacted the Pension Funding Equity Act in 2004, which exempting matching programs from federal antitrust laws.
+The suit had some early success, but failed when the U.S. Congress enacted the Pension Funding Equity Act in 2004, which exempted matching programs from federal antitrust laws.

 Where there is a shortage of doctors, proposed solutions include reducing the costs of medical training and more extensive training for nurses, who then take over duties formerly done by doctors.
 Greater access to medical school for more doctors would increase the pool of available doctors and is another proposed method of reducing workloads.
 Improving the working conditions of doctors might also increase recruitment and decrease burnout leading to fewer doctors leaving medicine.